Pandareus: Pandareus' theft

-Anatolia
+Polytechnus

 In another myth, Pandareus was alive during at least one of his daughters' marriage.
 Aëdon married the carpenter Polytechnus, and for some time they were happy until Hera sent Eris to sow strife between them.
-One day Polytechnus came to him under the excuse that Aëdon wanted her sister Chelidon to come visit her, when in fact he owed his wife a female slave after she won a bet.
-Pandareus, not suspecting a thing, let Polytechnus take Chelidon, but then he proceeded to rape her and force her to serve as a slave for Aëdon.
+One day Polytechnus came to him under the excuse that Aëdon wanted her sister Chelidon to come visit her, when in fact he owed his wife a female slave after she had won a bet.
+Pandareus, not suspecting a thing, let Polytechnus take Chelidon, but then the man proceeded to rape her and force her to serve as a slave for Aëdon.
 The two sisters soon escaped after killing Polytechnus' son Itys and ran back to Pandareus, who had Polytechnus tied, smeared with honey and left to the mercy of flies.
 Aëdon however in pity kept the flies off of Polytechnus, angering Pandareus, his wife and his son, who saw her actions as betrayal.
 They were about to attack Aëdon, but Zeus interfered, and transformed them all into birds.
 Pandareus was changed into a sea eagle, his wife into a kingfisher, his son into a hoopoe.

 This narrative is not present in the Odyssey, unlike the tale of Cleothera and Merope's fates.
-In the Homeric version, Aëdon was married to Zethus and accidentally killed her own son Itylus in an attempt to murder her nephew Amaleus, for she was jealous of the large number of children born to her sister-in-law Niobe (the daughter of Tantalus).
+In the Homeric version, Aëdon was married to Zethus and accidentally killed her own son Itylus; later authors explain she did so in an attempt to murder her nephew Amaleus, for she was jealous of the large number of children born to her sister-in-law Niobe (the daughter of Tantalus).

 Interpretation

 Pandareus' descend from Hermes is probably a motif fit for a story about theft.
-Francis Celoria thinks that the thief of the dog (whose name is spelled with an omicron) and the father of Aëdon and Chelidon (whose name is spelled with an omega) were supposed to be separate figures.
 Robin Hard speculates the part of Antoninus Liberalis' account where Tantalus lies to Pandareus about the dog to be a mistake, since it is Zeus who punishes him for the perjury.

+Francis Celoria thinks that the Milesian thief of the dog (whose name is spelled with an omicron) and the Ephesian father of Chelidon (whose name is spelled with an omega) were supposed to be separate figures.
 Pandareus is possibly the doublet of one Pandion, who is the father of Chelidon (but not Aëdon) in some early but poorly attested traditions, otherwise identified with Pandion I, the king of Athens and father of Chelidon's doublet Philomela.
 According to Joseph Fontenrose, the similarity of the names ‘Pandion’ and ‘Pandareus’ possibly caused confusion between the two and this is what caused Aëdon to join the Athenian mythos, under a new name, Procne.